-There are no past due exposures or restructured exposures during 2019.
+There are no past due exposures or restructured exposures as of reporting date in 2021.

-12.5 Qualitative Disclosures related to Credit Risk Mitigation (CRM) Techniques
+12.5.
+Qualitative Disclosures related to Credit Risk Mitigation (CRM) Techniques

-The bank has implemented credit risk mitigation techniques, consisting of netting agreement with our primary group related counterparty-Bank Pictet & Cie SA Geneva and other CRM techniques for client positions, which are normally fully collateralized.
+The bank has implemented credit risk mitigation techniques, consisting of netting agreement with our primary group related counterparty- Bank Pictet & Cie SA Geneva and other CRM techniques for client positions, which are normally fully collateralized.